leftbrainit/leftbra.in/src/pages/blog/2022-11-15_what-to-do-with-your-data.md

 **Dropbox**

-Pro's - W﻿orks well with Office files such as Word docs and Excel sheets, and even allows for editing online within Dropbox without the Microsoft Suite installed.
+Pros - W﻿orks well with Office files such as Word docs and Excel sheets, and even allows for editing online within Dropbox without the Microsoft Suite installed.

-C﻿on's - There is still no dedicated email solution compared to the likes of Google with Workspace and Microsoft for 365.
+C﻿ons - There is still no dedicated email solution compared to the likes of Google with Workspace and Microsoft for 365.

 **G﻿oogle Drive**

-Pro's - The shared drive feature allows you to make a range of team or department specific files that can be easily shared within our organisation.
+Pros - The shared drive feature allows you to make a range of team or department specific files that can be easily shared within our organisation.

-C﻿on's - You can create multiple versions of the same file when working with large files.
+C﻿ons - You can create multiple versions of the same file when working with large files.

 **OneDrive and Sharepoint**

-Pro's - Is great bang for your buck for the amount of storage you get as part of the 365 suite.
+Pros - Is great bang for your buck for the amount of storage you get as part of the 365 suite.

-C﻿on's - Can require extra steps when sharing with external non Microsoft account users.
+C﻿ons - Can require extra steps when sharing with external non Microsoft account users.
 But don't worry, we can help configure this for you, so your customer can still access the great work that you do.

 **S﻿ynology file server**

-Pro's - Is fast and efficient for large files that are being collaborated on.
+Pros - Is fast and efficient for large files that are being collaborated on.
 Creators really benefit from this.

-C﻿on's - Can be hardware heavy which requires an investment in infrastructure.
+C﻿ons - Can be hardware heavy which requires an investment in infrastructure.
 Our Infrastructure team has your back though in making the right move.

 ![Collaborating page](/assets/group-18.png "Collaborating")